ModernLogic/react-native-geocoder/README.md

 ```

 ## Geocoding object format
-both iOS and Android will return the following object:
+Android will return the following object:

 ```js
 {